 Nothing but the platform of the so-called ‘Phrab Phla’ remains.
 Scholars suspect, however, that the laterite structure was used for some type of religious ceremony.

 Also within the inner area is a ruined laterite structure believed to be a ‘library.’
-Nobody knows for sure, but these mysterious structures, found at nearly all Khmer temples, were either used to hold scriptures and relics or were possibly the home of special fire rituals.
+Nobody knows for sure, but these mysterious structures, found at nearly all Khmer temples, were either used to hold scriptures and relics or were possibly places for special fire rituals.

 Visitors can also walk around the inner gallery.
 Some of the original, faded lintels are still present over the doorposts.
 Like the central sanctuary, the various scenes represent both Hinduism and Buddhism (possibly of the Tantric variety as well).
 This gallery is also a good spot to get some interesting vantage points of the inner temple.